“Misery is a river of tears that whispers my name in a constant hiss.”

 I nodded.
 “You’re right.
 I’m sorry.”

 I tried unsuccessfully for the back room again.
-Grandmother patted the stool she sat in before I took two steps, a sign that she desired to have me come sit on the floor beside her.
+Grandmother patted the stool she was seated in before I took two steps, a sign that she desired to have me come sit on the floor beside her.
 I really didn’t want to, but it wasn’t in my nature to disrespect my elders.

 She gave me a tight look of wonder and nodded her permission.